 Dick Durrance reported on CarniVail, which is now being managed by the College.
 Dick suggests we have a Class of 1965 meeting at CarniVail next year.

 Hank Amon reported that we have 62 BTS members and another 10-12 in the pipeline.
-We met the goal of 50 by our 50th reunion, and are working toward 75 by out 55th.
+We met the goal of 50 by our 50th reunion, and are working toward 75 by our 55th.

-Mike noted that he has invited Jennifer Hardy to join us for the 2019 winter trip to the 1965 cabin.
+Mike noted that he has invited Jennifer Hardy, our College liaison, to join us for the 2019 winter trip to the 1965 cabin.

 Mike reported for George Wittreich, reporting that George has (1) paid $1k to support the Library’s memorial book program and (2) mailed dues requests to LYBUNTs, and is still waiting for payment from 10 or so.